wooorm/property-information/readme.md

 Get the cleaned case-insensitive form of an attribute or a property.

-This lowercases the `name` and return the result.
+This lowercases the `name` and returns the result.

 #### Parameters